liam2/liam2/doc/usersguide/source/model.rst

 A typical link has the following form: ::

-    name: {type: <type>, target: <entity>, field: <name link>}
+    name: {type: <type>, target: <entity>, field: <name of link field>}

 LIAM 2 uses field values to establish the link between entities

-LIAM 2 allows for two types of links:
+LIAM 2 allows two types of links:

 - many2one
 - one2many

 More detail, see :ref:`links_label`.

 macros
 ------

 Macros are a way to make the code easier to read and maintain.
 They are defined on the entity level.
 Macros are re-evaluated wherever they appear.
 Use *capital* letters to define macros.

 *example* ::